eirikblekesaune/vt_robot/PinneRobotSketch/PinneProtocol.md

 State data byte: Value byte for state er bygd opp slik:
 ```
 Command byte:
-bit 0: 1 (Since it is a command byte)
+bit 0: 1 Since it is a command byte
-bit 1: 1 (Since this will be followed by more bytes)
+bit 1: 0 Since this is a set command
-bit 2: <Left motor: 0, right motor: 1>
-bit 3: NA
-bit 4: 0
-bit 5: 0
-bit 6: 0
+bit 2-3: nn (Which motor(address) the state is concerning
-bit 8: 1  (0001 signifies a state value message)
+bit 4-8: 0001, signifies a state value message

 Value byte:
 bit 0: 0 (Since it is a value byte)
-bit 1: 0 (Since it is the last byte in the transmission)
-bit 2 - 7:
+bit 1 - 7:
-xx000000: stopped
+x0000000: stopped
-xx000001: going up
+x0000001: going up
-xx000010: going down
+x0000010: going down
-xx000011: reached target
+x0000011: stopped at target
+x0000100: blocked by top sensor
-xx000100: blocked by sensor
+x0000101: blocked by slack sensor
-xx000101: blocked by min position
+x0000110: blocked by min position
-xx000110: blocked by max position
+x0000111: blocked by max position
-cc000111: motor driver fault
+x0000111: motor driver fault
 ```

 Telleverk/Target position/speed data bytes: